Pseudo Bayesian Estimation of One-way ANOVA Model in Complex Surveys: Consistency of Bayesian Estimators

 \subsection{Model specifications}

-Our focus is to perform inference on the unknown true generating parameters, $\theta_{0} \in \Theta$, by specifying the augmented parameters, $\lambda\in\Lambda$, under prior distribution, $\Pi$, specified for the population generating model.
-It is important to note that while intermediate estimates for the random effects $(a_{h})_{h}$ will be generated, we are not interested in them, individually.
-In fact, we expect these individual estimates to be biased for small within cluster samples due to the shrinking and stabilizing of their hierarchical (or prior) specification.
-However globally across all random effects, this produces a James-Stein like estimator that would achieve smaller total loss (e.g. mean square error $M^{-1}\sum_{h} (a_{h} - a_{h0})^2$) than a fixed effects model.
+Our focus is inference on the true generating parameters $\theta_{0}= \{\mu_0, \tau_{a0}^{-1}, \tau_{\epsilon 0}^{-1}\}\in \Theta$ by specifying the augmented parameters $\lambda\in\Lambda$ under prior distribution $\Pi$ specified for the population generating model.
+Our approach generates intermediate estimates for the random effects $\{a_{h}\}$, but we are not interested in them individually.
+In fact, we expect these individual random effect estimates to be biased for small within cluster samples due to shrinkage; however, globally across all random effects, this produces a James-Stein like estimator that would achieve smaller total loss (e.g., mean square error $M^{-1}\sum_{h} (a_{h} - a_{h0})^2$) than a fixed effects model.